 Source: adapted from website EMO Rotterdam.

-EMO is one of the largest dry bulk terminals in Europe.
-The terminal has a storage capacity of 7 million tons.
+EMO is one of the largest dry bulk terminals in Europe, with a storage capacity of 7 million tons.
 The terminal receives some of the largest bulk carriers in the world.
 Almost 80% of dry bulk commodities are transported either via rail or inland barges to the German hinterland.
 The commodities are used by the steel industry (iron ore and coal), silicon industry (coal used in, for example, the production of solar panels), and the energy sector.

 The terminal offers additional services such as: